 Well, that’s exactly what we are going to discuss with you today.
-In this blog, we will talk about the 10 main reasons why you aren’t getting the desired number of survey responses.
-These reasons will explain why hardly anyone responds to your surveys and will assist you in improving the chances of getting enough responses.
+In this blog, we will talk about the 12 main reasons why you are getting low survey response rates.
+These reasons will explain why hardly anyone responds to your surveys and will assist you in improving the survey response rate.

 There are many survey methods available, and we have selected email surveys here to help you better understand the reasons as email is one of the most popular channels for distributing a survey.
 But it applies to any survey – in-app survey, website survey, telephone survey, etc.

 Why are you NOT getting enough survey responses: 12 solid reasons